Irene Mathyssen: 2011: Re-elected

 In the 2011 election, Mathyssen was re-elected with 50% of the popular vote, defeating Conservative candidate Jim Chahbar by over 7,000 votes.
-She was named Official Opposition Critic for Seniors in the NDP’s shadow cabinet by Jack Layton.
+She was named the Official Opposition Critic for Seniors in the NDP’s shadow cabinet by Jack Layton.
 Despite the tradition of committee chairs going to government MPs, she served as chair of the House of Commons Committee on the Status of Women.

 On January 1, 2012, Caterpillar Inc. locked out over 450 workers from the Electro Motive Diesel plant in Mathyssen’s riding of London-Fanshawe.
 Mathyssen was a vocal critic of the company’s actions and a strong supporter of the locked out workers.
 After the company announced it was closing the plant on February 3, Mathyssen put forward a motion in the House of Commons to amend the Investment Canada Act to prevent companies from taking these actions in the future.

 In October 2013, Mathyssen introduced Bill C-282 to eliminate the HST on feminine hygiene products.
 The idea gained popular grassroots support, with a group called Canadian Menstruators organizing an online petition that rapidly attracted tens of thousands of signatures from across Canada.
 Mathyssen took the lead in the House of Commons for an NDP Opposition Day, introducing a motion to force a vote on the issue.
 The governing Conservatives initially tried to stall the effort promising to revisit the idea in the future, without a clear timeline.
 Mathyssen would not relent however, and with more than 74,000 Canadians having signed the petition, the Conservatives, with pressure mounting from their own female MPs threatening to not show up for the vote, changed course at the last moment.
-With the backing of MPs from all political parties in the House of Commons, Mathyssen's motion passed and the tax was eliminated July 1, 2015.
+With the backing of MPs from all political parties in the House of Commons, Mathyssen's motion passed and the tax was eliminated on July 1, 2015.